vic-torr/machines-monitor/README.md

 # 4)

-A password validator was implemented to find all the characters which match the pattern corresponding to input requirements.
+A password validator was implemented to  find all the matching characters to the pattern, corresponding to input requirements.
 After filter characters, join all of them and check if it matches with the specified length.
 The source code and unit tests are at the pass validator directory.

 /pass_validator/pass_validator.py:
 ```